keshavskn123/Trimly/README.md

    The frontend should now be running on `http://localhost:5173`.

-## Deployment

-The backend is currently deployed on [Render.com](https://render.com).
-The frontend can be deployed on platforms like Netlify, Vercel, or any other static hosting provider.

-### Steps for Deployment

-1. **Backend**: Push your backend code to a GitHub repository.
-Connect your Render account to the repository and deploy the application.
-Set the necessary environment variables on Render.
-2. **Frontend**: Build the frontend using `npm run build`.
-Deploy the `build` folder to your preferred static hosting provider.

 ## API Documentation

 API documentation is available and can be accessed through the Swagger UI (only available when the development server is running):